EmanuelMuises95/BaSP-A2022-Etapa-1/README.md

   functions(without arrow function yet).
 - You can use -> github pages link found in the "First Steps" section point 7.

+- This week, we correct errors in syntax, css selectors, relative and absolute measurements and more, in the problem of week 04.
+- To verify the changes you can use the link found in the "first steps" section point .6 and see the changes in the repository code

 _Emanuel Muises_